jkool702/forkrun/ring_loadables/FORKRUN_OVERVIEW.md

 frun -s gzip < raw_logs             # stdin-passthrough mode
 ```

-Under the hood, forkrun is a **contention-free, NUMA-aware parallelization engine** implemented as a set of C loadable bash builtins.
+Under the hood, forkrun is a **contention-free, NUMA-aware, dynamically self-tuning parallelization engine** implemented as a set of C loadable bash builtins.
 It coordinates workers through shared memory and atomic operations — no locks on the fast path, no cross-socket data migration, no per-item fork overhead.

 ## How It Works